 The contractual performance clauses are based on the United Nations Guiding Principles on Business and Human Rights (UNGP) and the OECD Guidelines for Responsible Business Conduct with due diligence as method.
-These frameworks both recommend due diligence as the preferred method for identifying, preventing, mitigating, and accounting for how businesses address their actual and potential adverse labour and human rights impacts in their own operations and in the supply chain.
+These frameworks both recommend due diligence as the preferred method for identifying, preventing, mitigating, and accounting for how business address their actual potential adverse labour and human rights impacts in their own operations and the supply chain.

-The requirement in this contract is applicable to the Supplier and all its subcontractors.
-The Supplier has an obligation to communicate the requirements all its subcontractors, and to contribute to compliance with the requirements in the supply chain.
+The requirement in this contract is applicable to Supplier and all its subcontractors.
+The supplier has an obligation to communicate the requirements to all its subcontractors, and to contribute to compliance with, the requirements in the supply chain.

-1. Compliance with international conventions and the national legislation in the country of production.
+1. Compliance with international conventions and labour legislation in countries of production